Marouen-H/AXA/README.md

 the API works in an asynchronous way:

 Send request with the input file, and receive response containing the result url.

-The reason for the asynchronous choice is that AWS Transcribe can take time, sending the result url while the processing is taking place in the background allows the request sender to focus resources on something else(other than waiting)
+The reason for the asynchronous choice is that AWS Transcribe can take time, sending the result url while the processing is taking place in the background allows the request sender to focus resources on something else(other than waiting).

 The uploaded file and the result file are both available on s3.